turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 0 - The application is unusable.

-## Accessibility

-4 - The application demonstrates an exceptional knowledge of web accessibility.
-The application has no aXe-core violations, is fully functional without using a mouse, and the application uses HTML/CSS to 'chunk' content into more manageable pieces.
-The application utilizes semantic HTML.

-3 - The application has a strong accessibility presence.
-The developer showed a strong effort to keep accessibility in mind from the beginning of the project.
-The application has 0-3 aXe-core violations.

-2 - The application shows glimpses of good accessibility practices, but fails to deliver a truly accessible product.
-The application has 4-6 aXe-core violations.

-1 - Developer did not keep accessibility in mind.
-The application has 6+ aXe-core violations.

-## User Interface
+### User Interface

 4 - The application is pleasant, logical, and easy to use.
 The application is fully responsive, and has clearly had special consideration around usability on devices.
 There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer.

 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
-The application less than 3 aXe-core violations.

 2 - The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the user stories.

 1 - The application is confusing or difficult to use.

-## HTML Style
+### HTML Style

 4 - Developer is able to craft HTML that is semantically correct and clearly organized.
 There are zero instances where an instructor would recommend taking a different approach.
 Developer writes markup that is exceptionally clear and well-factored.
 Application is expertly organized and logically structured with with a clear, thoughtful use of tags and selectors.